Partition loss in NTFS file systems, explained…

 Due to one of these reasons explained above, NTFS partitions may get deleted or lost from your systems.
 And losing an NTFS partition means losing a very large chunk of your data.
 It could mean losing important documents, precious memories like photos and videos or important business related information.

 Since, a considerable amount of data is at stake when you encounter NTFS partition loss, a need to recover them arises.
-And Remo Recover is built just for that.
-It scans your drive sector-by-sector and recovers NTFS partitions in the same way as it was originally existing prior to partition loss.
+Remo Recover is a robust partition recovery tool that scans your drive sector-by-sector and recovers NTFS partitions in the same way as it was originally existing prior to partition loss.
 Even the original file names and folder structure are recovered.

 Remo Recover can be used for NTFS recovery in all cases regardless of the reason for partition loss.
 That is, Remo Recover can be used for partition loss due to unexpected system shut down, unsafe removal of hard ware, system crash or due to errors in disk related relations or any other reason.